apache/iotdb/docs/UserGuide/System-Tools/Monitor-and-Log-Tools.md

 ### Data Monitoring

-This module is for providing some statistics info about the writing operations:
+This module provides some monitoring of statistics for data writing operations:

 - the data size (in bytes) in IoTDB, the number of data points in IoTDB;
 - how many operations are successful or failed executed.

 #### Enable/disable the module

 Users can choose to enable or disable the feature of data statistics monitoring (set the `enable_stat_monitor` item in the configuration file).
+View the detail information in section 3 and 4.

 #### Statistics Data Storing